happybara-io/WorkflowBuddy/README.md

 Get a user based on their Slack email.
 Returns the user as both a text `user_id` and a `user` type so it can be used in Slack's built-in functions.

+### (Slack) Get Email From User ID

+Get email based on a Slack user ID.
+Useful when you have plain text user IDs in your Workflow.

+> _⚠ If your variable is a 'user' type, you already have access to the email and don't need to use this utility!
+To access, insert the variable into your input, then click on it - from there you can choose from mention `<@U1234>`, name `First Last`, or email `you@example.com`._

 ### (Slack) Schedule a message

 - [Core API Method](https://api.slack.com/methods/chat.scheduleMessage)